YoussefTamerr/Virtual-Pharmacy/README.md

 npm run dev
 ```

-- **Navigate to the socket directory and install dependencies and start the socket server**
+- **Navigate to the socket directory, install dependencies and start the socket server**

 ```bash
 cd socket